cicerohen/cicerohen/README.md

 [Front-end Ceará](http://linktr.ee/frontendce)

-A community of enthusiasts and professionals based in Ceará, Brazil, and that use some flavors of JavaScript on the server-side like NodeJS and Deno.
+A community of enthusiasts and professionals of front-end based in Ceará, Brazil, that has the purpose of sharing knowledge about JavaScript, HTML, and CSS.

 ## More about me
 https://linktr.ee/cicerohen